 Cyanide Pill: The Henchman union's health plan is a vial of poison, the first month it was literally cyanide, another time it was hemlock.

 Deadpan Snarker: Nodwick.
-Arthax takes over the role if Nodwick isn't around, and his Evil Counterpart Ildomir in the print comics gets rather sarcastic when things aren't going his way.
+Artax takes over the role if Nodwick isn't around, and his Evil Counterpart Ildomir in the print comics gets rather sarcastic when things aren't going his way.

 Death Is Cheap: Nodwick has to file a new birth certificate with his union every time he dies.
 His file holds eight trees worth of paper.